jonfriskics/obs-mouse-wrangler/README.md

 The `with-cursor` scene needs a source named `with-cursor` that uses the macOS Screen Capture option with **Show cursor** turned **on** in the Properties dialog.

 The `no-cursor` scene needs a source named `no-cursor` that uses the macOS Screen Capture option with **Show cursor** turned **off** in the Properties dialog.

+# Running the scripts

+1. `python -m venv venv && source venv/bin/activate`
+2. `pip install -r requirements.txt`
+3. First, set up OBS Profiles, Scene Collections, Scenes, and Sources as described above.
+4. `python start_instances.py` to open the two OBS instances.
+Once they are open you can check if the right sources have loaded and if the settings look OK.
+5. `python capture.py` to perform the recording.
+Recording locations are currently set to `~/Movies/obs1` and `~/Movies/obs2`.